-UH Energy is currently offering the Silver Belt in Upstream Energy Data Analytics.
-The Silver Belt consists of three badges.
+UH Energy is offering the following Bronze Badge sessions in Upstream Energy Data Analytics.
 Instruction for each badge consists of 6, 2.5-hour online sessions.
 Each student should allow for 1.5 hrs. each for midterm and final test.
-Sessions are delivered two times per week, Monday and Thursday, from 5:30pm-8:00 pm, US Central Time.
+Sessions are delivered two times per week, Monday and Thursday, from 6:00pm-8:30pm, US Central Time.